nystudio107/retour/README.md

 ## Retour Changelog

+### 1.0.16 -- 2016.07.14

+* [Fixed] FieldTypes in multi-locale setups that are not translatable are now handled properly
+* [Improved] Updated the README.md

 ### 1.0.15 -- 2016.07.12

 * [Added] Added the ability to import the redirects from a `.htaccess` file into Retour